DarthOberon/Attendance_System/README.md

 Faculty takes a **single photo** of their attendance record → the system automatically extracts roll numbers using OCR → attendance is saved directly to the database.

-**No hardware.
+**No additional hardware.
 No internet dependency.
 No behavioral change required for faculty.**

 ---